Back to articles

 Saying no remains critical, and AI makes it harder, not easier.
 When everything can be built faster and cheaper, the pressure to say yes increases.
 "Why can't we just add that?
 It would only take a week with AI."
 The PM who can articulate why a feature doesn't fit the strategy, even when it's technically easy, is more valuable than ever.

-Finally, developing and communicating product vision is unchanged.
+Developing and communicating product vision is unchanged.
 Where should this product be in three years?
 What will the market look like?
 What should the customer experience feel like?
 These creative and strategic questions require synthesis across domains, a point of view about the future, and the communication skills to bring an organization along.
 AI can generate a vision statement, but it can't generate conviction.

 The skill shift I'd invest in